jalieven/lysis/README.md

 ### Sanitization

-You can use lysis for sanitizing your object:
+You can use lysis for sanitizing your objects:

 ```Javascript
 import { escape } from 'validator';